In type 1 diabetes, the immune system mistakenly identifies insulin-making beta cells as a threat and sets about destroying them.

 How screening could help

-Autoantibody screening to detect early-stage type 1 diabetes could make all the difference, giving people the best possible start to life with type 1.
+Autoantibody screening to detect early-stage type 1 diabetes could make all the difference.
+Here are some key benefits.

 Around 25% of children don’t get diagnosed with type 1 diabetes until they are in potentially life-threatening diabetic ketoacidosis (DKA).
-Autoantibody screening could reduce this risk by around five times.
+Evidence shows that autoantibody screening can reduce this risk to near zero.

-It gives healthcare professionals the chance to follow people with early-stage type 1 diabetes closely and start them on insulin sooner, before blood sugar levels become dangerously high.
+Screening allows healthcare professionals to closely monitor people with early-stage type 1 diabetes and start insulin treatment sooner, before blood sugar levels become dangerously high.

-There’s also evidence that starting insulin sooner and avoiding DKA at diagnosis can have benefits years down the line.
-It has been linked with closer-to-target blood sugar levels over 15 years later, which we know can help to protect against diabetes complications
+Starting insulin earlier and avoiding DKA at diagnosis is linked with closer-to-target blood sugar levels years later, which can help to protect against diabetes complications.

 Time to prepare

-Knowing who’s going to develop type 1 diabetes means more time for the support and education they need to prepare for managing type 1 diabetes, including learning about insulin injections, carb counting and hypos.
-This could give a ‘soft landing’ into life with type 1 diabetes.
+Knowing who is very likely to develop type 1 diabetes provides time for support and education to help prepare.
+This includes learning about insulin injections, carb counting and hypos, helping people have a ‘softer landing’ into life with type 1 diabetes.

 Access to new treatments

-People with early-stage type 1 diabetes could be eligible to take part in clinical trials testing promising immunotherapy treatments, designed to halt or slow the immune attack.
+People with early-stage type 1 diabetes may be eligible to take part in clinical trials testing promising immunotherapy treatments, designed to halt or slow the immune system's attack.

-One such immunotherapy – teplizumab (Tzield) – is currently being reviewed for use in the UK.
+One such immunotherapy – teplizumab (Tzield) – is currently under review for use in the UK.

-And we’ve been funding pivotal research to develop and test a pipeline of different immunotherapies to find more that work.
+And we’ve been funding pivotal research to develop and test a pipeline of immunotherapies, to find more that work.
 In the future, we hope that people with early-stage type 1 diabetes will have access to a selection of immunotherapies to delay, or entirely prevent, their diagnosis.

 You can learn more about immunotherapies.